Neuroevolution in Games: State of the Art and Open Challenges: Role of neuroevolution

 \section{Role of neuroevolution}

 The role that neuroevolution is chosen to play is the first of several axes along which NE's usage is analysed in this paper.
 According to our survey of the literature, in the vast majority of cases neuroevolution is used to learn to play a game or control an NPC in a game.
 The neural network can here have one of two roles: to {\it evaluate the value of states or actions}, so that some other algorithm can choose which action to take, or to {\it directly select actions} to take in a given state.
 But there are also other uses for neuroevolution. \emph{Procedural content generation} (PCG) is an active area of research in game AI, and here evolvable neural networks can be used to {\it represent content}.
-Finally, neuroevolution can also be used to {\it predict the experience or preferences} of players.
+Finally, neuroevolution can also {\it predict the experience or preferences} of players.
+Table~\ref{tab-examples} summarizes the usage of NE in a variety of different games.

 This section will survey the use of neuroevolution in games in each role; each section will be ordered according to game genre.